 Deferral requests should be made no later than May 1st for those admitted to a fall semester and no later than December 1st for those admitted to a spring semester.
 Deferral requests after these dates will be reviewed on a case-by-case basis.
 Students admitted to our M.A. programs may only request a one-semester or a one-year deferral.

 If a deferral is granted, the student will need to submit a $1,000 non-refundable deposit for a one-year deferral and $500 for a one-semester deferral.
 This deposit for those deferring to a fall semester will need to be made no later than May 30th, and for those deferring to a spring semester, the deposit should be made no later than December 30th.
 Members of the military community are not required to submit a deposit.
 Fellowship offers will not defer with you to a future semester.
 Students will be reconsidered for funding for the semester in which they enroll.
 Please note that funding is not guaranteed and consideration will be made given the applicant pool for the enrolling semester.

 The deposit will be credited toward the student's first-semester tuition bill.
 However, should plans change and a student decides not to attend the Elliott School, they forfeit their deposit.

 Please be aware that students admitted off the waitlist do not qualify for deferral approval.

 We do not have a rolling admission process.
 Regardless of when you submitted an application, fall admissions decisions are released in mid-March.
 Spring applicants will be notified in mid-November.
 An email will be sent to the email address you provide on your application indicating that decisions are available to view online.

-Factors considered in the application include, but are not limited to: cumulative undergraduate record and GPA, GRE scores, work experience, recommendations, foreign language proficiency, background in micro and macroeconomics, statement of purpose, and TOEFL (if applicable).
+Factors considered in the application include, but are not limited to cumulative undergraduate record and GPA, work experience, recommendations, foreign language proficiency, background in micro and macroeconomics, statement of purpose, TOEFL (if applicable) and GRE (if submitted).